-- Wash and scrub both the potatoes and carrots and peel if desired.
-I peeled the carrots but left the skin on the potatoes.
-Chop into uniform pieces and boil for 10 minutes.
-Let rest for 5 minutes and then with a slotted spoon, transfer the veggies to your blender.
+- Chop potatoes and carrots into uniform pieces (½-1 inch cubes) and boil for 10 minutes.
+Allow to cool for 5 minutes without draining, then use a slotted spoon to transfer the veggies to your blender.

 - Can be served cold or hot.

 This vegan nacho cheese article was originally published on July 8th, 2020 and has been updated April 19th, 2023 with additional information and tips.